 Famine in South Sudan

-After more than three years of conflict, the combination of displacement, lack of humanitarian access, and collapsed markets has left millions without enough food to eat.
-4.9 million people— more than 40 percent of South Sudan’s population—are in need of urgent food, agricultural support, and nutritional assistance.
+After more than five years of conflict, a combination of displacement, lack of humanitarian access, and collapsed markets has left millions in dire need of some form of humanitarian assistance and protection.
 People have been pushed to the brink, surviving on what they can find to eat in swamps.
 As is so often the case, women and children are the worst affected.

-Oxfam has been assisting people in South Sudan since the 1980s, providing food security and water, sanitation and hygiene assistance.
-In the past year alone, Oxfam has helped over 600,000 people across the country with food and water distributions and longer-term aid, and assisted almost 40,000 of the most vulnerable people in Panyijar county, Unity State.
+In the past year alone, Oxfam has helped over 900,000 people across the country with food and water distributions and longer-term aid, and assisted the most vulnerable people in Unity and Jonglei State.

-In over 30 years working in the affected areas, Oxfam has never witnessed such dire need for food assistance.
-Action is urgently needed to avert worsening famine conditions and food insecurity.
-Please donate to the International Crisis Fund today and help provide life-saving humanitarian aid.
+Action is urgently needed to avert worsening famine like conditions and food insecurity.
+Please donate to provide life-saving humanitarian aid.

 East Africa is in the grip of a devastating food crisis, with millions going hungry.
 We must end this crisis now before more innocent women, men and children starve.